honganh1206/greenlight/notes/Graceful Shutdown.md

 ## What is considered a graceful shutdown?

 A graceful shutdown _shuts down the server without interrupting any active connections_.
 We first close all open listeners -> close all idle connections -> wait for connections to become idle for shut down

+What we do: We _instruct our server to stop accepting new HTTP requests_ and _given in-flight request a grace period of 20 seconds to complete_